enkidevs/curriculum/javascript/ecmascript-2015/dummy-workout/revokable-proxies-and-usages.md

 ---

-# Revokable Proxies and Usages
+# Revocable Proxies and Usages

 ---
 ## Content

-There is a special type of proxy called a **revokable proxy**.
+There is a special type of proxy called a **revocable proxy**.

 This allows you to later deny access to the proxy by calling the revoke method.

-First we use **Proxy.revocable** to obtain a revokable proxy:
+First we use **Proxy.revocable** to obtain a revocable proxy:

 ```
 var rev = Proxy.revocable({}, {